-Prerequisites: Successful completion of Advanced Spanish II and Spanish II teacher recommendation This course refines speaking, reading, writing, and listening skills and increases students' practical vocabulary.
+Prerequisites: Successful completion of Honors I Spanish II and Spanish II teacher recommendation This course refines speaking, reading, writing, and listening skills and increases students' practical vocabulary.
 More complex grammatical structures are incorporated into writing and speaking assignments.
-Students are introduced to intermediate-level readings and listening activities.
+Students are introduced to intermediate-level readings and listening activites and continue to learn about the Hispanic culture.
 Students are expected to converse in Spanish and to comprehend written and spoken language.
-Three hours of college credit may be